sparisi/gym_gridworlds/README.md

 rewards (positive only!) at every reset.
 To learn in this setting, you need to add the rewards position to the observation (`MatrixWithGoalWrapper`), or to learn from pixels.

+&#10148; <strong>Action To Terminate</strong>
+Make the environment with `action_to_terminate=True` to give the agent an additional action that it can do to terminate the episode immediately with reward 0.

 ## Make Your Own Gridworld